cdrclbrs/blog/_posts/2020-08-30-ExtendBatteryLife.md

 ---
 layout: post
-title: "simple Guidelines to Prolong Lithium-ion Batteries"
+title: "Simple Guidelines to Prolong Lithium-ion Batteries"
 excerpt: "For a long time I wondered what the real physical properties were concerning batteries in general (laptop, cell phone etc...).
 I hear a lot of advice around me...Often old advice not always up to date..."
 excerpt_separator: "<!--read-->"
 categories: